Transience and recurrence of rotor-router walks on directed covers of graphs: Recurrence and Transience of Rotor-Router Walks

-The MBP with probabilities $p^i$ as in \eqref{eq:mbp} and $\r\left(M(\D)\right)>1$ survives with positive probability.
+\begin{proof} Consider $n$ rotor walks particles and build the frontier process $F_{\rho}(n)$.
+The MBP with probabilities $p^i$ as in equation \eqref{eq:mbp} and $\r\left(M(\D)\right)>1$ survives with positive probability $\mathsf{p}_i$.
 Hence, for each $i\in\G$, with positive probability there exists a live path starting at the root of $\T_i$.
 Existence of a live path implies that the first particle escapes, hence